ihmeuw/vivarium_cluster_tools/docs/source/config.rst

                             - Risk("risk_factor.child_stunting")
                             - Risk("coverage_gap.lack_of_vitamin_a_deficiency")
                             - RiskEffect("risk_factor.child_stunting", "cause.diarrheal_diseases.incidence_rate")
-                            - RiskEffect("coverage_gap.lack_of_vitamin_a_deficienty", "risk_factor.vitamin_a_deficiency.exposure_parameter")
+                            - RiskEffect("coverage_gap.lack_of_vitamin_a_deficiency", "risk_factor.vitamin_a_deficiency.exposure_parameter")

 - ``diseases``: Disease component often refers a certain type of disease model that you want to include in your simulation.
-Currently we have the following SI, SIR, SIS, SIS_fixed_duration and neonetal model as well as RiskAttributableDisease(which is a disease defined by a type of risk where population attribuatble fraction of this disease and risk is 1.)
+Currently we have several standard disease component models, including SI, SIR, SIS, SIS_fixed_duration and a neonatal model as well as RiskAttributableDisease (which is a disease defined by a type of risk where the population attributable fraction of the disease and risk is 1.)

 .. code-block:: yaml